GMichetti/MiBuSM/README.md

 - password: "Ch@ngeMe!"

-The rest APIs exposed by the server are documented via the related Swagger within the GUI itself
+The REST APIs exposed by the server are documented via the related Swagger within the GUI itself

 ## Extending Mibu